nmogulla/3900-Activity2/README.md

 The website basically has 3 pages i.e., HOME, ABOUT ME and MY UNIVERSITY.

+Steps for using the website:

+Clone the repo and then open the index.html file which is presemt in the home directory in a browser.

 You can navigate across the pages by using the navigation bar at the top right.

 In About Me I have described about myself and added a hyperlink to my linkedIn profile at the bottom.